GoCD Developer Documentation

 For Windows Users

-The easiest way to get the prerequisite packages is by using Chocolatey
+The recommended way to get the prerequisite packages is by combining:

 cd gocd